gshaw/LandNav.website/devlog.md

 A lot of the work was caused by figuring out how it should work and learning state management in Swift UI.
 I think I rebuilt the app 3 times before finally understanding how to efficiently architect a large scale SwiftUI app and come up with a design that I was happy with.

+May 22

+- [x] 1.0.1 released and avialable on the app store
+- [x] Tested in-app purchase on my device.
+It works, yay, at leaset I've made one sale!
+- [x] Continued evaluating geocoding and geosearch APIs.

+May 21

+- [x] Approved by Apple and released on the App Store 🎉 and then taken off because I didn't submit the in-app purchase along with the app so the buy feature wouldn't work :(
+- [x] Version 1.0.1 submitted
+- [x] Worked on search feature using openrouteservice.org for now.
+I don't think I'll be able to ship with that service because rate limits are too low.
+Geocoding APIs are surprisingly expensive...

 May 19

 - [x] Create screenshots and other details for App Store